-A course change can only be made it is occurs before the course change deadline which is in Term 1, Week 4.
+A course change can only be made if it occurs before the course change deadline in Term 1, Week 4.

 Assessment and Reporting

 HSC reports will provide students with more detailed descriptions of the knowledge, skills and understanding they have attained in each subject.